top of page

 • Honors the extraordinary achievements of Club members, board & program volunteers, professional staff, and community leaders - for their significant contributions to the Boys & Girls Club Movement.

-• Educates target Georgia audiences on the mission, history, foundation of Boys & Girls club work, the youth development process, and the impact of Boys & Girls club on society.
+• Educates target Mississippi audiences on the mission, history, foundation of Boys & Girls club work, the youth development process, and the impact of Boys & Girls club on society.

 • Inspires current and attracts future volunteers, board leaders, professionals, and investors by providing the standards by which great leaders and accomplishments are measured.